-Since marketing and communication costs differ from the traditional expenditures of the companies, they were not included in the responsibility field of central purchasing department.
+Since marketing and communication costs differ from the traditional expenditures of the companies, they were not included in the responsibility field of the purchasing department (SCM).
 This is why there was no comprehensive data generated about the service providers, terms of contracts or summary of the orders.
 Every division operated on its own.
-Therefor I needed to collected the data from the divisions and defined the cross-points of common interest.
+Therefore I needed to collect the data from the divisions and defined the cross-points of common interest.

 For all these areas (for example print materials or design) I organized pitches.
-The final decision about the service provider is taken by a commission with members from marketing, PR, purchasing, controlling and legal departments.
-In this way the group of companies received subcontractors on a frame contracts basis with the best quality-price ratio.
+The final decision about the service provider was taken by a commission I have put together with members from marketing, PR, purchasing, controlling and legal departments.
+In this way, the group of companies received subcontractors on a frame contracts basis with significantly better quality-price ratio.

-I had to re-negotiate many of the terms of the existing contracts.
-This is especially helpful for pitches made over 4 years ago where certain refreshment of the market overview was needed.
+I also had to re-negotiate some of the terms of the existing contracts.
+This is especially helpful for pitches made over 3 years ago where certain refreshment of the market overview was needed.

-The implementation of frame contracts for the main services and for the biggest marketing projects such as fair participations increased the efficiency of resources allocation for Balkan Star.
+The implementation of frame contracts for the main services and the biggest marketing projects such as fair participation increased the efficiency of resources allocation for Balkan Star.
 The direct cost optimization was 32% in one year.
-Indirect positive effect of the measures I introduced was the internal information and knowledge exchange between divisions.
+An indirect positive effect of the measures I introduced was the internal information and knowledge exchange between divisions.